-Recently there has been a lot of interest in cloud.
-There have been some major developments which have ignited the interest of many enterprises.
-It would not be late before enterprises start looking around and find that their competitors have already taken the first step towards cloud.
-Before you get to that situation and start panicking, here are a list of best practices which would make your move easy and successful.
+Recently there has been a lot of interest in the cloud.
+There have been some major developments that have ignited the interest of many enterprises.
+It would not be late before enterprises start looking around and find that their competitors have already taken the first step towards the cloud.
+Before you get to that situation and start panicking, here is a list of best practices that would make your move easy and successful.

 - Understand the cloud ecosystem – There are multiple cloud providers offering competing specifications.
 Understand the pros and cons of each cloud vendor for your business.
 Some providers would have extensive APIs for development, some would have a better storage infrastructure, then there are networking options, pricing structures and service-level agreements (SLAs).
 Decide your need on the basis of your core business.
 If your business demands that you have to store a lot of data and that data is not referenced very often then you might choose a provider with better availability of data space for the same dollar.

 You would also want to make sure your management and monitoring tools can access the cloud-based applications and that cloud resources, in turn, can access data center services that remain behind the firewall.
 This would ensure that your costs of moving to the cloud are low and that they do not eclipse the advantages.